My Love Mine All Mine: Critical reception

 "My Love Mine All Mine" was widely praised by music critics, several of whom deemed it a standout track of The Land Is Inhospitable and So Are We, including Christopher J. Lee of PopMatters, who called Mitski's vocals on the song "gorgeous".
 Cracks Lauren O'Neill called it "the album's sweet, tender highlight", while Mia Hughes of NME wrote that it was "the album's most stunning track" and "a gorgeous slow-dance".
 For The Skinny, Rho Chung called "My Love Mine All Mine" the "fulcrum" of The Land is Inhospitable and So Are We, describing the song's lyrics as "always genuine, never cloying" and delivered with a "gentle, honest cadence".
 Alex Hooper of American Songwriter similarly wrote that the song "gets down to the core of the record" and praised it as a "stunner".
 Kaelen Bell of Exclaim! called the song "both heartbreaking and hopeful, the kind of careful balance that Mitski has fine tuned in the decade since her debut".
 For Slant Magazine, Eric Mason deemed "My Love Mine All Mine" as one of the album's "emotional peaks", which were "so moving that the listener may also be convinced that love is a light in a dark world".
 For Uproxx, Danielle Chelosky wrote that the song was "as haunting as it is beautiful", while Lindsay Zoladz of The New York Times wrote that the song was a "warm, lushly atmospheric ballad" that displayed the "luminous warmth" and "easy confidence" of The Land is Inhospitable and So Are We.

 "My Love Mine All Mine" was ranked among the best songs of 2023 by many publications, including Billboard, the New York Times, NME, Pitchfork, and Rolling Stone.
 (Note: Attributed to multiple references:) Former U.S. president Barack Obama listed it as one of his favorite songs of 2023.

 Covers and live performances

-Clairo posted a cover of "My Love Mine All Mine" to her Instagram account days after the song's release.
 In 2023, Mitski performed the song during her international tour of intimate venues for The Land Is Inhospitable and So Are We, where it was backed only by an acoustic guitar and a double bass.
 She gave an acoustic performance of "My Love Mine All Mine" for SiriusXMU in October 2023 with the same instrumental accompaniment.

+Clairo posted a cover of "My Love Mine All Mine" to her Instagram account days after the song's release.
+The song was also covered by Trey Anastasio of Phish at the 2024 Ally Coalition Talent Show; Anastasio praised the song as the "most beautiful romantic song of the decade".
+Other artists who have performed the song include Kelly Clarkson and Mark Mulcahy.